The Bible says in Isaiah 55:7, “Let the

 will be done.”
 If we cannot pray that, and

-about us whereby we are genuinely looking for and seeking God’s guidance.
-God
+us whereby we are genuinely looking for and seeking God’s guidance.
+God is

-is ready and willing to lead every individual, but if we are not carefully
+ready and willing to lead every individual, but if we are not carefully seeking

-seeking His leading, we risk missing it.
+His leading, we risk missing it.
 God promises to lead us.
-It says in
+It says in the 23rd

-shall hear a word behind thee, saying, This is the way, walk ye in it, when ye
+word behind thee, saying, This is the way, walk ye in

 According to Isaiah 55:10-11, God has